paulobtn/cli-bookmarker/README.md

 --create-config, create a configuration file: $HOME/.config/cli-bookmarker/bmrc -l, list all the bookmarks
--r, remove bookmark with the specified id, or search with fzf if not -o, open bookmark if id is specified, search with fzf if not -e, edit with default text editor
+-r, remove bookmark with the specified id, or search with fzf if not -o, open bookmark if id is specified, open URL if a url is specified or, search with fzf if no argument was given -e, edit with default text editor
 -t, fuzzy search of entries with an especific tag
 ```